glpi-project/doc/source/first-steps/general.rst

 * Open a ticket,
 * ...

-Depending on the profile of the authenticated user, they may be shown the :ref:`standard interface <standard-interface>`, or :ref:`simplified interface <simplified-interface>`.
+Depending on the profile of the authenticated user, they may be shown the :ref:`standard interface <standard_interface>`, or :ref:`simplified interface <simplified_interface>`.

 End your session
 ----------------